srividyakatam/AIChatBot/README.md

 # Application Overview
-Project Title: AI-Powered Chatbot
-Technology Stack: Python, Flask, HTML, CSS, JavaScript, SQLite, OpenAI's GPT-3
+Project Title: Multilingual Customer Service Chatbot Technology Stack: Python, Flask, Flask-Session, HTML, CSS, JavaScript, jQuery, SQLite, OpenAI's GPT-3
 ## Application Purpose
-Developed an innovative AI-powered chatbot designed to simulate a customer service representative, leveraging OpenAI's GPT-3 for advanced natural language processing.
-This project showcases the integration of cutting-edge AI within a web application, demonstrating my proficiency in both front-end and back-end development.
+This project involves the development of an advanced, multilingual customer service chatbot.
+Utilizing OpenAI's GPT-3 for natural language processing, the chatbot is designed to handle various customer queries with different personalities and in multiple languages.
+The application is structured to be adaptable, allowing for the integration of additional contexts and features.
 ## Key Features
-- GPT-3 Integration: Utilizes OpenAI's GPT-3 model to generate accurate and contextually relevant responses, ensuring a high-quality user interaction experience.
-- Interactive Chat Interface: Features a user-friendly interface, styled with HTML and CSS, offering an intuitive chat experience akin to modern messaging platforms.
-- Session Management: Implements Flask session management to handle individual user interactions, providing a personalized experience for each session.
-- Dynamic Interaction Logging: Integrates a SQLite database to log chat interactions, capturing user queries and bot responses in a session-specific manner.
+- Contextual Responses: The chatbot can operate in different contexts like a Travel Planner, Pre-School Math Teacher, and Recipe Generator.
+- Personality Selection: Users can choose from various personalities for the chatbot, including Professional, Friendly, Humorous, and Empathetic.
+- Multilingual Support: The chatbot can respond in multiple languages, enhancing its accessibility and usability for a diverse user base.
+- Prompt Logging: The application logs prompts sent to the GPT API, displaying them on the UI for transparency and learning purposes.
-- Export Functionality: Allows users to export their chat history as a text file, providing a record of their interaction with the AI chatbot.
+- Export Functionality: Users can export the chat history and prompt logs, providing a record of interactions.
-- Responsive Design: Ensures a seamless experience across various devices and screen sizes, thanks to thoughtful front-end design.
-- Customizable and Scalable: Designed to be easily adaptable and scalable, accommodating additional  features like voice input or multilingual support.
+- UI Customization: The application features a user-friendly interface with customizable elements like dropdown menus for context and personality selection.
+- Session Management: Each user session is unique, ensuring personalized interactions and security.